elixir-lang/elixir-lang.github.com/getting-started/mix-otp/config-and-releases.markdown

 ]
 ```

-And now let's assemble it:
+And now let's assemble both releases:

+    $ MIX_ENV=prod mix release foo
     $ MIX_ENV=prod mix release bar

+Stop `foo` is if it still running and re-start it to load the `cookie`:

+    $ _build/prod/rel/foo/bin/foo start

-And then start it:
+And start `bar` in a another terminal:

     $ _build/prod/rel/bar/bin/bar start

-If you start `bar` while `foo` is still running, you will see an error like the error below happen 5 times, before the application finally shuts down:
+You should see an error like the error below happen 5 times, before the application finally shuts down:

     17:21:57.567 [error] Task #PID<0.620.0> started from KVServer.Supervisor terminating
     ** (MatchError) no match of right hand side value: {:error, :eaddrinuse}